Hurricane King: Florida

 Overall, there were 50 injuries in the state, as well as at least three deaths.
-Two of them – a woman in West Hollywood, Florida and a man in Hallandale – were killed when their houses collapsed from the strong winds.
+Two of them – a woman in West Hollywood and a man in Hallandale – were killed when their houses collapsed from the strong winds.
 The third death occurred in Sanford when a boy drowned in a flooded stream.
 There were also unconfirmed reports of a fourth person drowning when his boat capsized west of Bunnell.
 The hurricane was one of two major hurricanes – a Category 3 or higher on the Saffir-Simpson scale – to hit the state in 1950.
 It was the first time on record that two storms of such intensity hit Florida in the same year, and has only been repeated since in 2004 with hurricanes Charley and Jeanne, and in 2005 with hurricanes Dennis and Wilma.

 Elsewhere in the United States

 Later in its duration, King moved into Georgia as a weakening tropical storm before dissipating.
 The storm brought heavy rainfall and wind gusts of up to 55 mph, causing a three-hour power outage in Valdosta and downing several trees.
 Across the state, King produced $250,000 in damage (1950 USD) and caused one death.

-Throughout the United States, Hurricane King caused 4 deaths and $30 million in damage (1950 USD).
+Throughout the United States, Hurricane King caused four deaths and $30 million in damage (1950 USD).
 The hurricane also caused 199 injuries, of which 16 were severe.